 This site offers a free teacher account and is great for those students who need a Tier 1 reteach and extra guided practice and support.
 The program begins with a diagnostic assessment, which helps you identify gaps and targets for support.

 With built-in assessment and differentiation, the program monitors how students progress.
 It also gives modeling and visuals for problem-solving.
-This is great for those students who are struggling with a specific concept or just-below grade-level standard.
-Plus it works on tablets!
+This is great for students struggling with a specific concept or below grade-level standards.
+Plus, it works on tablets!

 While it isn't for Tier 2 or Tier 3 interventions, one pro of the site is that it offers a computer-adaptive format and robust reporting that can help you determine when extra exposure and reteaching aren't enough.
 This can help you come to SST meetings better prepared to advocate for learners.